NETWAYS/foreman-training/plugins/08_openscap.md

 For Ansible navigate to "Configure > Ansible > Variables" and select "foreman_scap_client_fetch_remote_resources" from the list.
 In the form select Override and set the Default Value to "true", then press "Submit".

-### Create a Hostgroup
+### Create a Host Group

-A Hostgroup is required to assign the Policy, so navigate to "Configure > Host Groups" and click on "Create Host Group".
+A host group is required to assign the Policy, so navigate to "Configure > Host Groups" and click on "Create Host Group".
-Simply name the Hostgroup "CentOS" with only the "Name" and the "Openscap Proxy" set.
+Simply name the host group "CentOS" with only the "Name" and the "Openscap Proxy" set.

 ~~~PAGEBREAK~~~